You are here:

 - A final follow-up (5 minutes)

 The vice-chair found the structure of the visit allowed him to hear about the progress of the school’s initiative from multiple perspectives, highlighting how both teachers and pupils felt it was working.
-He also felt more confident in his knowledge of what's happening in the school.
+He also felt more confident in his knowledge of what was happening in the school.

 Reporting back to the board

-Check your board's expectations first before reporting back.
+Check your board's expectations before reporting back.
 Ask your chair:

 - What format should I report back in - in writing or in person?